We monitor such developments: MEA on reports of China building 2nd bridge in Pangong Tso region | Science-Environment

 - India

-''And the external affairs minister had said talking to the media subsequently then that the friction and tensions that arise from China's deployments since April 2020 cannot be reconciled with a normal relationship between two neighbours,'' Bagchi said.
+''As the external affairs minister had said then talking to the media subsequently that the friction and tensions that arise from China's deployments since April 2020 cannot be reconciled with a normal relationship between two neighbours,'' Bagchi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)